Virtual Assessments

 Reviewing student background information including.
 Documentation can be emailed and reviewed digitally.

-Students can be observed in their classroom via Zoom to understand their interactions and challenges.
+Students can be observed in their classroom via Zoom or recorded video to understand their interactions and challenges.

 Student, parent, and staff interviews can take place via Zoom.